taseikyo/PyQt5-Apps/ffmpeg-helper/README.md

 ## FFmpeg Helper

-a FFmpeg-based tool to cut/merge video
+a FFmpeg-based tool to cut/merge video and extract audio from the video.

+### cut video

 mode:
 - DURATION_MODE